fredva/talks-and-posts/rebase-blogpost/README.md

 ![Example of rebasing](rebase.gif)

-We've now changed the base commit of feature from b to c, literally re-basing it.
+We've now changed the base commit of feature from `b` to `c`, literally re-basing it.
 Merging feature to master is now a fast-forward merge, because all commits on feature are direct descendants of master.

 ![Example of fast forward merge](rebase-ff.gif)